-Across from the Old City’s walls and at the heart of the captivating Mishkenot Sha’ananim neighborhood is the Montefiore restaurant, overlooking fabulous views.
+Across from the Old City’s walls and at the heart of the captivating Mishkenot Sha’ananim neighborhood is the Montefiore restaurant, which overlooks impressive views of Jerusalem.

-Montefiore’s menu includes exciting starters, such as sea fish crudo with fresh artichoke and the chef’s special brûlée of mustard or salmon, subtly smoked over citrus wood that imbues it with extraordinary flavors and smells.
-Main courses include fresh homemade pastas served with different sauces that underscore the clean, fresh and uncompromising quality of Montefiore.
-The menu also features fish dishes and quality pizza that celebrate the simplicity and beauty of Italian cuisine.
-Wine menu is extensive, all out of Montefiore’s excellent wine cellar.
+Montefiore’s menu includes exciting starters, such as sea fish crudo with fresh artichoke, the chef’s special mustard crème brulée, and salmon subtly smoked over citrus wood that imbues it with extraordinary flavors and aromas.
+Main courses include fresh homemade pastas served with a variety of sauces.
+The menu also features fish dishes and delicious pizza that celebrate the simplicity and beauty of Italian cuisine.
+The restaurant offers an extensive variety of wines from its excellent cellar.

-The restaurant is named after Judah Touro (1775–1854), an American-Jewish philanthropist whose generous donation enabled the establishment of the neighborhood.
+The restaurant is named for Judah Touro (1775–1854), an American-Jewish philanthropist whose generous donation enabled the establishment of the neighborhood.

-The restaurant is housed in a historic building, at the former location of the renowned restaurant by Chef Moise Pe’er, frequented by legendary Mayor Teddy Kollek and his guests.
-The building, designated for historic preservation, is right at the foot of the historic windmill built by Moses Montefiore and adjacent to the Mishkenot Sha’ananim Guest House, hosting artists and intellectuals.
+Touro is housed in a historic building, the former location of Chef Moise Pe’er’s renowned restaurant, which was frequented by legendary Jerusalem Mayor Teddy Kollek and his many guests.
+The building, designated for historic preservation, is located at the foot of the historic windmill built by Moses Montefiore and adjacent to the Mishkenot Sha’ananim Guest House, which hosts visiting artists and intellectuals.

-The restaurant features an outside balcony with spectacular views, and an interior space blending the old building’s charm with contemporary elements.
+The restaurant features an outdoor balcony with spectacular views and an interior space that blends the historic building’s charm with contemporary elements.

-Touro is delighted to host events of up to 120 guests on the outside balcony or up to 20 guests in a private room.
+Touro is delighted to host events with up to 120 guests on the balcony or up to 20 guests in a private room.

 We will be happy to see you among our guests.